Fat Tuesday Ya'll

 Duke Ellington and Billy Strayhorn have arranged the infamous Tchaikovsky Nutcracker suite that we all know and love into a swingin' big band set!
 Along with other selections from the famous big bands of the era, the Chris Milyo big band is sure to set the mood for a great night of music, drinks and friends!
 Tickets on sale now.

 A Merry Little Christmas Show with Ricki Derek Two Nights

 Ricki Derek and his Orchestra return for a holiday classic of a show.
 It's filled with your favorite Christmas tunes with new and exciting arrangements.
 Inspired by the great Christmas television specials that Sinatra, Dino, Bing, and Bob Hope used to put on, Ricki and friends bring laughter and the spirit of the holidays to Scat Jazz Lounge.
-8PM & 10PM shows.
+8PM on Thursday December 11th and 8PM & 10PM shows on Friday, December 12th.
 Tickets on sale NOW, just go to the calendar and click on the ticket link.

 Scat's Roaring Twenties Halloween Party

 October 25, 2013